cafferychen777/caffery-research-homepage/content/authors/admin/_index.md

 - name: Southern Medical University

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include biostatistics, statistics and bioinfo.
+bio: My research interests include biostatistics, statistics and bioinformatics.

 # Interests to show in About widget
 interests: